What is a Municipal Bond?

 Interest Rate Risk

-Similar to the corporate world, the municipal bonds and the bond issuers receive a credit rating by the major credit agencies like Moody’s, S&P 500 and Fitch.
+Like the corporate world, municipal bonds and bond issuers receive a credit rating from major credit agencies like Moody’s, S&P 500, and Fitch.
 The credit rating shows the ability of the municipality to pay off the issued debt.
-The bonds receive a rating between AAA and C with AAA being the highest possible and C the lowest.
-BBB is the lowest investment grade rating, while all issuance under BBB are known as high-yield or “junk” bonds.
+The bonds receive a rating between AAA and C, with AAA being the highest possible and C the lowest.
+BBB is the lowest investment-grade rating, while all issuance under BBB is known as high-yield or “junk” bonds.
 The major credit agencies have different methodologies to determine the credit rating of each issuance.
 However, historically the ratings tend to be similar.

 In general, many investors consider municipal debt to be less risky.
-The historical default rates among municipal issuances is a lot smaller than those for comparable corporate bonds.
+The historical default rates among municipal issuances are a lot smaller than those for comparable corporate bonds.

 Limited secondary market

 The secondary market for municipal bonds sets a lot of limitations for the individual investor.
 While institutional investors dominate the primary market, the secondary market for municipal bonds offers limited investment inventory and real-time pricing.
 Municipal bonds are less liquid than Treasury and corporate bonds.
-Municipal bond investing tends to be part of a buy and hold strategy as most investors look for their tax-exempt coupon.
+Municipal bond investing tends to be part of a buy-and-hold strategy as most investors seek their tax-exempt coupon.

 The municipal bond market is very fragmented due to issuances by different states and local authorities.
-MUB, the largest Municipal ETF holds 2,852 muni bonds with the highest individual bond weight at.45%.
-Top 5% holdings of the ETF make 1.84% of the total assets under management.
-For comparison, TLT, 20-year old Treasury ETF, has 32 holdings with the largest individual weight at 8.88%.
-Top 5% make up 38.14% of the assets under management.
+MUB, the largest Municipal ETF, holds 2,852 muni bonds with the highest individual bond weight at.45%.
+The top 5% holdings of the ETF make 1.84% of the total assets under management.
+For comparison, TLT, a 20-year old Treasury ETF, has 32 holdings with the largest individual weight at 8.88%.
+The top 5% make up 38.14% of the assets under management.

 - Tax-loss harvesting.
 How to maximize your after-tax returns. - May 23, 2023